cuiyongbo/hello-world/my_wiki/computer_glossary/os_problem/macos_problem_note.rst

       Your customizations, such as hostname, will also be reset.

-#. mac to restart network
+#.
+Mac to restart network

    .. code-block:: sh

       sudo killall -HUP mDNSResponder

 #. mac to block software autoupdate